About your course

 Introduction to the School

-The School is based in the newly refurbished John Foster Building, at the centre of the University’s Mount Pleasant Campus and a short walk from the Aldham Robarts Library.
+The Centre is based in the newly refurbished John Foster Building, at the centre of the University’s Mount Pleasant Campus and a short walk from the Aldham Robarts Library.
 Facilities within the building include social areas, a cafe and the main office for the Liverpool Students' Union.

 Why study this course at LJMU?